G&L Tribute Series (Updated for July 2021)

 Choose a model like the Tribute Legacy, and you’ll be able to enjoy the G&L PTB Tone system.
 PTB stands for Passive Treble and Bass, and what you get is a treble cut in one tone control, and a bass cut in the other.
 Filter out the high or lows (or both of course) from your signal, all from your instrument and without the need for a 9v battery to power anything!
 How handy is that?

-Opt for a guitar like the G&L Tribute Doheny and you’ll enjoy specially designed MFD pickups.
+Opt for a guitar like the G&L Tribute Comanche (which also boasts a roasted maple neck and burl veneer top: talk about value?) and you’ll enjoy specially designed MFD pickups.
 These are actually on a wide selection of G&L guitars, and sound exceptional!
+Not all of them are made to G&L's innovate Z-coil design, as shown here, so you can enjoy the technology in 'standard' looking pickups, too.

 MFD (this company likes its acronyms!) stands for Magnetic Field Design.
 MFD pickups have a ceramic magnet under the pickup’s coil, and individually adjustable pole pieces.
 What this means for the player is a clean, low-noise sound with lots of available output but a very vintage tone.
 These pickups sound, to many ears including ours, objectively better than other similar pickups in this price point.
 You do need to hear MFD pickups to really get it!